Tearful Messi confirms Barca exit, PSG in focus now

 “I’m not ready for this,” he said, again choking back tears as thousands of fans waited outside to salute their icon, whose first contract 21 years ago was signed on the back of a restaurant napkin for want of anything else to seal the deal on.

-Stressing no deals had been done, Messi did concede that joining PSG was a “possibility” as the Qatar-owned club consider a move.
+Stressing no deals had been done, Messi did concede that joining PSG was a “possibility” as the Qatar-owned club considered a move.

 “There have been lots of rumours.
 Lots of things are being said,” said PSG coach Mauricio Pochettino on Friday.